Flood advantages, disadvantages, types, causes & risks

 The floodplains provide a wide range of benefits to the ecosystem and community, flood storage and erosion control provide a broad area with streams and rivers to spread out and accommodate temporary storage of the floodwater, reducing the flood peaks and the erosion potential.

-The flood offers groundwater recharge, It provides the habitat with a variety of fish and wildlife including rare and endangered species, It offers biological productivity, They provide fertile soils with a high rate of plant growth and diversity, richer agricultural harvests, and healthier forests.
+The flood offers groundwater recharge, It provides the habitat with a variety of fish and wildlife including rare and endangered species, It offers biological productivity, It provides fertile soils with a high rate of plant growth and diversity, richer agricultural harvests, and healthier forests.

 Disadvantages of the Flood